mgechev/ngx-quicklink/README.md

 npm i ngx-quicklink --save
 ```

-After that import the `QuicklinkModule` to the `AppComponent`, and use the `QuicklinkStrategy` as `preloadingStrategy` in the router's configuration.
+After that import the `QuicklinkModule` to the `AppModule`, and use the `QuicklinkStrategy` as `preloadingStrategy` in the router's configuration.
 For example:

 ```ts
 // ...